-- 4.9 If the home seeker is not satisfied with the outcome of the review they can ask for their case to be considered by a more senior officer..
-A request for a further review should be made within 15 working days of the date on the review decision letter. - 4.10 Any reviewing officer will not have been involved previously in the case and will normally carry out the further review within 40 working days of the request.
-A written notification of the decision, including grounds for the decision, will be sent to the home seeker. - 4.11 If the home seeker is not satisfied with the outcome of the further review, he/she may challenge the decision in the High Court on a point of law.
-The home seeker has 3 months from the date of the decision letter to apply. - 4.12 All correspondence will be sent to the mailing address on the home seeker's application.
-If the home seeker does not have a mailing address the correspondence can be collected from the Housing Choices Team at the Council Offices where it will be kept for a period of 28 days.
+- 4.9 If the home seeker is not satisfied with the outcome of the review they can ask for their case to be considered by a more senior officer.
+A request for a second tier review should be made within 15 working days of the date on the review decision letter. - 4.10 Any reviewing officer will not have been involved previously in the case and will normally carry out the further review within 40 working days of the request.
+A written notification of the decision, including grounds for the decision, will be sent to the home seeker. - 4.11 If the home seeker is not satisfied with the outcome of the second tier review, he/she may challenge the decision in the High Court on a point of law.
+The home seeker has three months from the date of the decision letter to apply. - 4.12 All correspondence will be sent to the mailing or email address on the home seeker's application as per their correspondence preference.